lukas-mi/kvt-store/README.md

 TODO:
   - Add tests for API
-  - Alternative implementation for a persistent store
+  - Alternative implementation for a persistent store (e.g. with Redis)